clarsbyte/car-sim-fusion/README.md

 If want to see odom in Rviz2:
 `ros2 launch car_description display.launch.py`

-To see IMU output (/imu/out), you can use Foxglove:
+To see IMU output (/imu/out) as a plot, you can use Foxglove:
 `ros2 launch foxglove_bridge foxglove_bridge_launch.xml`